UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

 .. image:: ./images/pynqz1_base_overlay_intc_pin.png
    :align: center

 Interrupts in PYNQ can be handled in different ways.
 One method of handling interrupts is using the *asyncio* Python package.
-Asyncio was first introduced in Python 3.4 as provisional, and starting in `<Python 3.6 is considered stable https://docs.python.org/3.6/whatsnew/3.6.html#asyncio>`_.
+Asyncio was first introduced in Python 3.4 as provisional, and starting in Python 3.6 is considered stable. `Python 3.6 documentation on asyncio <https://docs.python.org/3.6/whatsnew/3.6.html#asyncio>`_.

 This PYNQ release used Python 3.6 and includes the latest asyncio package.